iced-rs/book/src/faq.md

 ## Does `iced` support Right-To-Left text and/or CJK scripts?
 The seeds are planted, but the edge cases may not be fully handled yet.

 Specifically, text editing likely has a bunch of issues still.
-However, [Input Method Editors] are a new feature in the upcoming `0.14` release.
+However, [Input Method Editors] are supported since the `0.14` release.

 In any case, proper support is in the [roadmap].